carbon-design-system/carbon-components-vue/packages/core/src/components/cv-progress/cv-progress-notes.md

 ## Events

-Clicking on the steps raise step-cliked events.
+Clicking on the steps raise step-clicked events either directly from the step or from cv-progress if steps array used.